Frequency and Phase Synchronization in Distributed Antenna Arrays Based on Consensus Averaging and Kalman Filtering: Kalman Filter based Decentralized Frequency and Phase Synchronization

-In Fig. \ref{fig:sigma_vs_N_KFDFPC} we show the standard deviation of the total phase errors of the KF-DFPC algorithm upon convergence for different number of nodes $N$ in the network when two different connectivity values $c=0.2$ and $0.5$ are assumed.
-We set $SNR=0$ dB and the update interval as $T=0.1$ ms. The standard deviation of the total phase errors are averaged over $10^3$ independent trials and we show the average value and the standard deviation of the samples using the error bar plot.
-We observe that for each value of $c$ as the number of nodes $N$ in the network increases the total phase error and its variation decreases.
-Furthermore, KF-DFPC results in smaller total phase error for higher values of $c$.
-As mentioned earlier, this is due to the increase in the value of $D$ which aids in computing more accurate frequency and phase averages per node, and due to the decrease in the second eigenvalue modulus $\lambda_2$ which reduces the residual phase error as shown in Section \ref{steady_state_section}.
-For larger values of $N$ the total phase error reaches an error floor resulting from the frequency and phase offset errors added per iteration.
-However, comparing Figs. \ref{fig:sigma_vs_N_DFPC} and \ref{fig:sigma_vs_N_KFDFPC} for $c=0.2$ and $SNR=0$ dB, it is observed that the KF-DFPC algorithm outperforms the DFPC algorithm for all $N$ values.
-Thus performing an MMSE estimation of the frequencies and phases at the nodes via Kalman filtering and then computing the averages as in KF-DFPC certainly ensures a higher level of synchronization among the nodes.
+Fig. \ref{fig:sigma_vs_N_KFDFPC} shows the standard deviation of the total phase errors of {the KF-DFPC, DLMS, KCIF, and DKF algorithms} upon convergence for different number of nodes $N$ in the network when two different connectivity values $c=0.2$ and $0.5$ are assumed.
+We set $\text{SNR}=0$ dB and the update interval as $T=0.1$ ms. The standard deviation of the total phase errors $(\sigma_\phi)$ are averaged over $10^3$ independent trials and we show the average value and the standard deviation of the samples using the error bar plot.
+We observe that for each value of $c$ as the number of nodes $N$ in the network increases the total phase error and its variation decreases {for all the algorithms.
+Furthermore, the model-free adaptive filtering algorithm, i.e., DLMS, results in the worst phase error among all the algorithms for both $c$ values because it does not take into account the state transitioning models of the nodes for computing the estimates.
+The KCIF algorithm fuses the measurements from the neighboring nodes to compute the MMSE estimates in each iteration, and thus it performs better than our proposed KF-DFPC and the DKF algorithms for the smaller $N$ values for both $c=0.2$ and $0.5$; however, as $N$ increases its $\sigma_\phi$ reaches a plateau due its suboptimal nature as described in \cite{Saber_2009}.
+At the larger $N$ values and higher $c$, the KF-DFPC and DKF algorithms perform better than KCIF due to the increase in the $D$ value which aids in computing more accurate frequency and phase average estimates per node, and due to the decrease in the second eigenvalue modulus $\lambda_2$ which reduces the residual phase error as shown in Section \ref{steady_state_section}.} For larger values of $N$ the total phase error reaches an error floor resulting from the frequency and phase offset errors added per iteration.
+Furthermore, comparing Figs. \ref{fig:sigma_vs_N_DFPC} and \ref{fig:sigma_vs_N_KFDFPC} for $c=0.2$ and $\text{SNR}=0$ dB, it is observed that the KF-based algorithms significantly outperforms the DFPC algorithm for all $N$ values.
+Thus performing an MMSE estimation of the frequencies and phases at the nodes via Kalman filtering and then computing the averages certainly ensures a higher level of synchronization among the nodes.